mgalgs/iktest/README.md

 ## S3 prep

-First, create a new s3 bucket named `iktest-media`.
-We'll need your access keys available in your environment later, so go ahead and just export them
+First, create a new s3 bucket (ours is named `iktest-media` in this example).
+We'll need your access keys available in your environment later, so go ahead and just export them now:
-now:

 ```shell
 $ export AWS_ACCESS_KEY_ID=...